Coronavirus digest: Japan to ease COVID curbs before Olympics | DW | 17.06.2021

 Japan is considering allowing spectators at the Olympics, though there is no official confirmation yet.

-The relaxation of restrictions could allow 10,000 people or 50% of the venue capacity at sporting events.
+Relaxation of restrictions could allow 10,000 people, or 50% of the venue capacity at sporting events.

 An announcement is expected later Thursday after top officials discuss the matter with medical advisers.